Harrogate: History

 In 1870, engineering inventor Samson Fox perfected the process of creating water gas, in the basement laboratory of Grove House.
-After constructing a trial plant at his home on Skipton Road, making it the first house in Yorkshire to have gas lighting and heating; he built a town-sized plant to supply Harrogate.
-After Parliament Street became the world's first route to be lit by water-gas, newspapers commented: "Samson Fox has captured the sunlight for Harrogate."
-After donating the town's first fire engine, and building the town's theatre, he was elected mayor for three years, an unbroken record.
+After constructing a trial plant at his home on Skipton Road, making it the first house in Yorkshire to have gas lighting and heating; he built a plant of suitable size to supply the whole town.
+When Parliament Street became the world's first route to be lit by water-gas, newspapers commented: "Samson Fox has captured the sunlight for Harrogate."
+After donating the town's first fire engine, and building the town's theatre, he was elected mayor for three successive years (1890–92), a record never equalled since.

 In 1893 Harrogate doctor George Oliver was the first to observe the effect of adrenaline on the circulation.

-Harrogate's popularity declined after the First World War.
+Like many spa town all over Europe, Harrogate's popularity declined after the First World War.
 During the Second World War, Harrogate's large hotels accommodated government offices evacuated from London, paving the way for the town to become a commercial, conference, and exhibition centre.

 Former employers in the town were the Central Electricity Generating Board (CEGB), the Milk Marketing Board and ICI who occupied offices and laboratories at Hornbeam Park where Crimplene was invented in the 1950s and named after the nearby Crimple Valley and beck.

 In 2007, two metal detectorists found the Harrogate hoard, a 10th-century Viking treasure hoard, near Harrogate.
 The hoard contains almost 700 coins and other items from as far away as Afghanistan.
 The hoard was described by the British Museum as the most important find of its type in Britain for 150 years.

 Governance

-In 1884 the Municipal Borough of Harrogate was created, taking High Harrogate from the civil parish of Bilton with Harrogate and Low Harrogate from the civil parish of Pannal.
+In 1884 the Municipal Borough of Harrogate was created, taking High Harrogate from the civil parish of Bilton with Harrogate and Low Harrogate from the civil parish of Pannal, from 1894 the district contained only the parish of Harrogate.
 The borough absorbed neighbouring areas in subsequent years, including the whole of the civil parishes of Bilton and Starbeck, and a large part of the civil parish of Pannal, including the village of Pannal, in 1938.
-The municipal borough was abolished in 1974, when Harrogate was transferred from the West Riding to North Yorkshire and became part of the wider Borough of Harrogate.
-Harrogate then became an unparished area, with no local government of its own.
+The municipal borough and parish were abolished on 1 April 1974, when Harrogate was transferred from the West Riding to North Yorkshire and became part of the wider non-metropolitan district of Harrogate.
+No successor parish was formed so it became an unparished area, with no local government of its own.